USB5/Getting-and-Cleaning-Data-Coursera-Project/README.md

 5. Filters this merged dataset to keep columns containing mean or std dev values
 6. Loads the activity data for the dataset.
 This data set is saved as FinalData1.txt
 7. Creates a tidy dataset that consists of the mean value of each variable for each subject and activity pair.
 This data set is saved as FinalData2.txt

-The output of the 5th step is called averages_data.txt, and uploaded in the course project's form.